abelardopardo/ontask_b/docs_src/Install/install_ontask.rst

   Default: ``False``

 ``EXECUTE_ACTION_JSON_TRANSFER``
-  Boolean stating if the JSON transfers should be executed when sending persnalized text.
+  Boolean stating if the JSON transfers should be executed when sending personalized text.

   Default: ``False``

+``OVERRIDE_EMAIL_FROM``
+  Email address to use in the `From` field when sending emails.
+If empty, the user email is used.

+  Default: ````

 ``REDIS_URL``
   List of URLs to access the cache service for OnTask.
 If there are several of these services, they can be specified as a comma-separated list such as ``'rediscache://master:6379,slave1:6379,slave2:6379/1'`` (see `Django Environ <https://github.com/joke2k/django-environ>`_)